 Because Atma Environmental are experts in application of the IWRGs as they relate to soil disposal classification, we advise you on the best sampling plan to categorise your wastes so your overall disposal costs are kept to the minimum possible.

-Low cost soil classification jobs can often be false economy, especially when there are large volumes involved and soil that could be categorised as Fill or Category C, is categorised as B or A. Atma Environmental ensures your waste is classified to the lowest justifiable disposal category and supplies detailed soil categorisation reports to ensure none of your trucks are turned back by the waste disposal facility for insufficient information.
+Bare minimum (Low cost) soil classification plans can often be false economy, especially when there are large volumes of soil involved and soil that could be categorised as Fill or Category C, is categorised as B or A, simply for the want of a knowledgeable environmental consultant who understands how to legally apply sampling plans to your best interests.
+Atma Environmental ensures your waste is classified to the lowest justifiable disposal category possible and supplies detailed soil categorisation reports to ensure none of your trucks are turned back by the waste disposal facility for insufficient information.